neondatabase/website/content/docs/get-started-with-neon/setting-up-a-project.md

 ---
 title: Create your first project
-subtitle: Create a Neon project in a just a few clicks
+subtitle: Create a Neon project in seconds with just a few clicks
 ---

 To create your first project: